 Operation: Islamic Republic of Iran

 By clicking on the icons on the map, additional information is displayed.

-|2019 planning figures|
+|2021 planning figures|

-|95%||of people of concern have access to secondary and tertiary health care|
+|95%||of people of concern will have access to primary health care|

 People of Concern